kuzzleio/documentation-old/src/plugins-reference/plugins-context/accessors.md

 **Returns**

-This method returns a promise, that resolves to nothing when the authentication strategy has been successfully added.
+This method returns a promise that resolves to nothing when the authentication strategy has been successfully added.

 The promise will be rejected when: